EnviroDIY/ModularSensors/README.md

 If you would like to do other things within the loop function, you should access the component logging functions individually instead of using the short-cut functions.
 In this case, here are some guidelines for writing a loop function:
 - If you want to log on an even interval, use "if (checkInterval()" to verify the interval time.
 - Call the markTime() function before printing/sending/saving any data that you want associate with a timestamp.
-- Update all the sensors in your SensorArray together with updateAllSensors().
+- Update all the sensors in your VariableArray together with updateAllSensors().
 - Immediately after running updateAllSensors(), put sensors to sleep to save power with sensorsSleep().
 - After updating the sensors, then call any functions you want to send/print/save data.
 - Finish by putting the logger back to sleep, if desired, with systemSleep().